-Investing in law school can put you on the path that leads to professional and personal success and Howard University School of Law is committed to helping you make this investment possible in assisting America and the Global Community future.
+Investing in law school can put you on the path that leads to professional and personal success and Howard University School of Law is committed to helping you make this investment possible.
 Tuition and fees for this academic year are affordable.
-Financial assistance for law school comes as either merit-based scholarship or financial aid in the form of loans.
+Financial assistance for law school comes as either merit-based scholarship or loans.

 Ultimately, financing a legal education is the responsibility of each student and their families.
 Applicants are encouraged to explore all outside sources for assistance in meeting their educational costs.
 Students must apply each year to be considered for financial aid.

 What is Financial Aid?

 Financial aid is assistance provided to students to supplement what they themselves are able to contribute to cover the cost of their law school education.
 It can cover tuition and fees, housing and food, books and supplies, transportation, and some personal expenses.
 These items make up the estimated cost of attendance.
 Most financial aid is federal-based loans for which students are requires to have a current aid year FAFSA form on file.
 Please access www.studentaid.gove to your review your FAFSA.

 How is Need Determined?
 Who Can Apply for Aid?

 The School of Law's Financial Aid Office determines a student's need for financial aid by subtracting the student's total expected family contribution, as determined by Federal Methodology need analysis, from the expense budget as established by the University for the student's year of study.
 The Financial Aid Manager/Officer may exercise professional judgment to adjust data that determines the student's family contribution and/or the student's expense budget when individual special circumstances (such illness or dependent care) indicate that such adjustments would be appropriate.